Project Status: Monitor/Assess

 Accomplished

-• Designed a new STAT Co-Req.
-Offering STAT 199 coreq course to support students enrolled in STAT 243Z in the Spring term
+• Offered STAT 199 coreq course to support students enrolled in STAT 243Z in the Spring term

-• Sending out Math Start recommendations based on two years of work with the committee.
+• Sent out Math Start recommendations based on two years of work with the committee.
+Both CLAS leadership and the Math Department Chair have agreed to work towards the recommendations over the next academic year.

 In Progress